tuby1998/Soil-map/README.md

-# Soil-map using regression and geospatial techniques
+#  Digital Soil-map using regression and geospatial techniques